Introduction

 and flag_mfaz

-added to the dataset.
-In the output below, we just selected these columns:
+added to the data set.
+In the output below, we have just selected these columns:

-applies the same analysis approach as in compute_wfhz_prevalence()
+applies the same analysis approach as in mw_estimate_prevalence_wfhz

 .
 It checks the acceptability of the standard deviation of WFHZ and MFAZ and of the age ratio test.
 The following conditionals are checked and applied:

-- If the standard deviation of WFHZ, of MFAZ and the age ratio test are not problematic, the standard complex sample-based estimation is applied.
+- If the standard deviation of WFHZ and of MFAZ, and the age ratio test are all concurrently not problematic, the standard complex sample-based estimation is applied.

 NA